SonnyX/UrineAnalyzer-RPI/server/README.md

 ## [Services](./services)
   Here's where the magic happens!
 The communication between the server application and the MSP controller.
   You'll find here the possible commands to contact the MSP controller and all the files that declare the connection.
   >
-    Have in mind for future changes that there's an initialization method that must be invoked in the [server startup](./server.js) to call everything inside services.
-Do not forget to call this method.
+    Have in mind for future changes that there's an initialization method that must be invoked in the server startup to call everything inside services.
+Do not forget to call this method somewhere around the startup.

   [pubsub]:http://docs.meteor.com/#/basic/pubsub